constantinosevag-rgb/Sentiment-in-the-Cyprus-Problem-DE1-assignment-/README.md

 jupyter notebook "Cloud Data Analysis(Code).ipynb"

 For a detailed breakdown of costs and methodology, please refer to the attached PDF report.

+## 5. References
+The text analyzed in this project was derived from the following real-world news reports regarding the 2025 UN negotiation deadlock:

+Greek Cypriot Source: Politis News (Nov 2025).
+"All Eyes on Two Leaders to Lead the Way to Talks".

+Turkish Cypriot Source: TRNC Public Information Office (July 2025).
+"President Tatar: We maintain the two-state policy".